Less Chevron shareholders back frack risk report

-SAN RAMON, California (Reuters) - Shareholders owning 27 percent of Chevron Corp (CVX.N) voted for more disclosure on the risks to its operations and finances from both hydraulic fracturing regulation and growing public opposition to the oil and gas production practice.
+SAN RAMON, Calif., May 30 (Reuters) - Shareholders owning 27 percent of Chevron Corp voted for more disclosure on the risks to its operations and finances from both hydraulic fracturing regulation and growing public opposition to the oil and gas production practice.

 A similar proposal on “fracking” received more than 40 percent support a year ago from investors in the second-largest U.S. oil company.